From Operator to CEO in 6 Weeks at $72K: The Forced Role Transition That Unstuck Revenue

 Week 4-5: Strategic Work Focus (Doing CEO Work)

-With 26 hours weekly freed up (32 hours delivery - 6 hours key accounts), Ravi shifted to strategic work.
+With 26 hours a week freed up (32 hours of delivery minus 6 hours on key accounts), Ravi shifted that time into strategic work, which exposed what true CEO work work actually looks like: not operations, but strategy.

 Week 4: Partnership Development